The Undergraduate Program: The Bachelor's Degree

-The Bachelor of Science in Information Science and Applied Technology at UNT is designed to equip graduates with the knowledge needed to build competencies in important and emerging areas such as information organization, information architecture, information seeking and use, health informatics, knowledge management, digital content and digital curation, and information systems.
+The Bachelor of Science in Information Science at UNT is designed to equip graduates with the knowledge needed to build competencies in important and emerging areas such as information organization, information architecture, information seeking and use, health informatics, knowledge management, digital content and digital curation, and information systems.

-The Bachelor of Science with a major in information science and applied technology is a flexible program offering a wide range of minors, including technological fields, making you more marketable.
-Minors chosen by students in this program often become an area of specialization for graduate study.
+The Bachelor of Science with a major in information science is a flexible program offering a wide range of concentrations, including technological fields, making you more marketable.
+Concentrations or minors chosen by students in this program often become an area of specialization for graduate study.

 At the Intersection of Information, People & Technology

 The bachelor's degree prepares students for a career at the intersection of information, people and technology.
 The continuous growth of information and technology innovation has led to a host of related trends and issues, including social media, security, privacy, digital divide, information literacy, open access, digital curation and more.
 With the need to address these issues comes the importance of educating a new generation of information professionals who not only have the can-do attitude but are also flexible, innovative, entrepreneurial and progressive.